 I am not giving legal advice.
 I am just telling you what I have noticed by doing business in several countries.
 The safest way to add a team member is to find someone who can work over the Internet and has more than one client.

 - A young lady in Bangladesh does my artwork for me.

 - A Hungarian does some of my blogging and advertising.

-- An American maintains my websites.
+- An Indian maintains my websites.

 For the price of a dinner in a good restaurant, you can contract with two or three people and give them the same task.
 Be careful about selecting a team member just on the basis of quality.
 That person must fit into your enterprise and be compatible with your and your colleagues' personalities.
 Peter will give you some great techniques for making those decisions in Part Three.